 Vision Pro will also work alongside the Mac, essentially as an extra 4K display for it – and you can use it with accessories such as the Magic Trackpad should you wish.

 The headset uses Optic ID – iris scanning – for security and to unlock Vision Pro.
 You’ll be able to use it with Apple Pay and other features just like Face ID.
 Just like your iPhone, that information is stored on the headset and Apple says it won’t track things like your eye movements.
 Info from the sensors and cameras is also processed on board.

-Apple’s own apps will work well, including FaceTime and Messages as well as Safari, though of course Apple wants developers on board who will design new apps to support gesture controls and take advantage of the headset’s capabilities.
+Apple’s own apps will work well, including FaceTime and Messages as well as Safari, though of course, Apple wants developers on board who will design new apps to support gesture controls and take advantage of the headset’s capabilities.
 And they are arriving in spades – many have already been converted for the platform and it seems the store will have around 230 native Vision Pro apps at launch.

 As you might expect, Apple TV+ works with Vision Pro while Disney is also on board – it’s been announced that Disney+ will work with it, too and there’s additional interactivity.

 Unity-based games and apps will also make their way to the headset and there will also be a new App Store, where you can discover visionOS apps as well as download iOS and iPadOS apps (we’re not currently sure how you would use them though).
-Over 100 Apple Arcade games will also be available to play at launch.
+Over 100 Apple Arcade games are also available to natively play at launch.

 Certainly Apple Vision Pro offers a huge amount, but you will pay a lot for it.
 Only time will tell whether Apple has judged it right.